-The Master's Programme in the Humanities, specialising in Classical Archaeology and Ancient history, starts with two compulsory courses, followed by a range of elective courses offered both by the Department of Archaeology and Ancient History and by the Faculty of Arts.
 Courses are typically worth 7.5 credits and run at 50% of a full time study load.
-The content, teaching and learning outcomes of each course, detailed in a syllabus, varies but normally include two or four hour of seminars and lectures each week.
+The course content, teaching and learning methods may vary between courses, but normally include two or four hours of seminars and lectures each week.

-Between classes, you are expected to read and digest texts and sometimes also discuss them with other participants.
-Some courses are more practically oriented, e.g. internships and those on Geographical Information Systems (GIS).
-During these courses, you are expected to work up to 30 or even 40 hours per week in an office or a lab.
-Yet other courses are offered by the Swedish Institutes in Athens and Rome.
+Outside of classroom, you are expected to read and digest texts and sometimes also discuss them with other students.
+Some courses have a more practical orientation, such as internships and courses on Geographical Information Systems (GIS).
+In these courses, you are expected to work up to 30 or even 40 hours per week in an office or a lab.
+There are also other courses offered by the Swedish Institute in Athens and in Rome.
 If you are accepted to one of these courses, you will spend between one and ten weeks in Greece or Italy.

-The assessment is normally continuous through active participation in seminars and submissions of several small, individually authored texts with specified deadlines, but may also consist of a single, longer text submitted at the end of the course.
-Practically oriented courses normally include continuous assessment by a supervisor.
+Course assessment is normally continuous based on your active participation in seminars and submissions of several short independent essays.
+It may also consist of a longer essay submitted at the end of the course.

 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.